mhiversflaten/ABB-Robot-Machine-Vision/docs/source/camera.rst

-.. _Camera object:

-Camera class
+Camera Class
 ============

+.. py:class:: Camera(cam_ID=0)

     The Camera class contains methods specifically meant for the University of Stavanger.
     These functions have only been tested on a IDS UI-1007XS-C camera, and might not work as intended on other models.

 Quickstart
 ^^^^^^^^^^